 We're all consumers.
-What we buy and how we dispose of waste has the potential to harm the environment.
+What we buy and how we dispose of waste can harm the environment.
 A big part of a "green choice" life is choosing the type of consumer we're going to be.
 Green consumers think about the environmental impact of what they buy and whether they need to buy at all.

 You've heard about the 3Rs: Reduce, Reuse, and Recycle.
 They've expanded to become the 7Rs!
 Work your way through all of them and you'll be well on your way to living a Zero Waste Life (definition: to send nothing to the landfill).
 Some items might still end up in the landfill, but when this needs to happen find out how to dispose of them responsibly.